hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 }
 ```

-> Actually there is a third, indirect way to create `URLSessionDownloadTask`.
-You can implement `func urlSession(_:dataTask:didReceive response:completionHandler:)` method from `URLSessionDataTaskDelegate` protocol and in this method call completion handler with `ResponseDisposition` `.decomeDownload`.
+> Actually there is also a third indirect way to create `URLSessionDownloadTask`.
+You can implement `func urlSession(_:dataTask:didReceive response:completionHandler:)` method from `URLSessionDataTaskDelegate` protocol and call completion handler with `ResponseDisposition` `.decomeDownload` in this method.

 When you create `URLSessionDownloadTask` for the given URL for the first time you do so by passing either `URL` or `URLRequest` in initializer.
-But if you already have a resumable data, the request is no longer needed - it's stored as part of the resumable data.
+But if you already have resumable data, the request is no longer needed - it's stored as part of the resumable data.
 But where does the resumable data come from?

 You can retrieve resumable data from the `userInfo` of the task's error using [`NSURLSessionDownloadTaskResumeData`](https://developer.apple.com/documentation/foundation/nsurlsessiondownloadtaskresumedata) key.
 The error is going to contain the resumable data when either a transfer error occurs or when you call `cancel(byProducingResumeData:)` method (if you call `cancel()` the resumable data is not produced).

-> The server must also indicate that it supports HTTP range request in order for resumable data to be produced.
+> The server must also indicate that it supports HTTP range request for resumable data to be produced.

 ```swift
 func urlSession(_ session: URLSession, task: URLSessionTask, didCompleteWithError error: Error?) {